ChaosDynamix/Arcadia/guide/01_arch-linux/01_preparation.md

 1. Save changes and reboot
 1. Select `boot Arch Linux (X86_64)` or `Arch Linux archiso X86_64 UEFI CD`

-**Note**: If asked during the boot (by pressing a key), you can temporarily select and boot on a device.
+**Note**: If asked during the boot sequence (by pressing a key), you can temporarily select and boot on a device.
 Don't follow this procedure if you are in this scenario.
 {: .fs-3}

 ### References